 You’re supposed to be completely exhausted at the end of the test.

 When done, push the lap button and remember to cool down … and then check the average watt power you performed.
+You then multiply that number with 0,95 to get your current FTP number.
+This is because the smart folks say, that the power you can maintain for 20 minutes minus 5% is a good theoretical estimation of what you can maintain for an hour.
 This is the base for calculating your training zones and a good indication of your current fitness level.
 And yes… you should go all out and be completely exhausted after the test.
 Completely.

 To compare test results, the test should be performed as close to identically from test to test as possible, including how you warm up prior to starting the 20 minutes of the actual test.